ibell/pdsim/doc/install_build.rst

 #.
 Ok good, PDSim is working!

 #.
 Go to the GUI folder from the root of the source.
-Double-click on PDSimGUI.py to start
+In the file system explorer, double-click on PDSimGUI.py to start, or at the command prompt, move to the GUI folder, and type: ``python PDSimGUI.py``

 #.
 Press F5 to run the default scroll compressor